 But while stress is the most-cited reason, is it true?

 When our body responds to stress, it often damages healthy cells.
-In one study, researchers found that, in mice, the response to stress damages DNA which accumulates over time.
+In , researchers found that, in mice, the response to stress damages DNA which accumulates over time.
 Although another mouse study has shown a link, there isn't any scientific evidence on humans that illustrates a direct correlation between stress and gray hair.

 4. Smoking plays a huge role with graying